Welcome Blessings!

 There will be times when words fail you.
 You may feel so overwhelmed that you don’t know what to pray.
 The beautiful truth is that the Holy Spirit steps in during those moments and intercedes for us.

 In 1 Samuel 1:9-20, Hannah was so burdened with grief that she couldn’t speak aloud, but her heart cried out to God.
 The Holy Spirit does the same for us.
-When we don’t know how to pray, He helps us by translating our deepest emotions into prayers that align with God’s will.
+When we don’t know how to pray, He helps us by translating our profound emotions into prayers that align with God’s will.

-6. Have Faith
+6. Have faith

 7. Act on Faith